Policy

 The University is committed to meeting the operational needs and obligations of the University through effective leave planning and workforce management.

-Academic staff members are expected to ensure that periods of leave taken during semester are kept to a minimum with extended leave taken over one semester wherever possible.
+Academic employees are expected to ensure that periods of leave taken during semester are kept to a minimum with extended leave taken over one semester.

-Professional staff members are expected to ensure that periods of Recreation Leave (otherwise referred to as Annual Leave) and Long Service Leave are not taken during recognised peak work times wherever possible.
+Professional employees are expected to ensure that periods of Annual Leave and Long Service Leave are not taken during recognised peak work times.

 The University promotes the principles of equal opportunity and acts in accordance with applicable anti-discrimination laws in operation within Queensland and the Commonwealth of Australia.